Husanboy17/Full-Web-Application-Deployment-on-AWS-EC2-RDS-S3-/README.md

-**1 Database setup.
+**1 Database setup**

-2 Installing dataset from Kaggle https://www.kaggle.com/datasets and importing it to the database in Debeaver
+''' bash Installing dataset from Kaggle https://www.kaggle.com/datasets

+Importing CSV file to the database in Debeaver
+'''